 Do I have to report inherited funds on my tax return?

 Inherited cash and other property is not includible on your income taxes.
 Simply put, inheritance is not “income”.
 However, as mentioned above, estates over a certain size are subject to estate taxes.
-This means that on the federal level, estates over $5.34 million will be subject to a federal estate tax.
-Estates in Rhode Island over $921,655 and in Massachusetts over $1 million (2014 figures) will be assessed an estate tax.
+This means that on the federal level, estates over $11.4 million will be subject to a federal estate tax, in 2019.
+Estates in Rhode Island over $1,561,719 (2019 figures) will be assessed an estate tax.
 These taxes are assessed to and payable by the estate prior to distributions being made to the estate’s beneficiaries.
 Gifts made by the donor and received by the donee while the donor is still alive are not reportable on the donee’s income tax return either.

 What if I sell my inherited property?

 If you sell inherited property, or sell property received via gift while the donor is still living, you may have to report a “capital gain” on your income tax return.
 When you receive inherited property, any appreciation in value of the inherited property between the time the person died and the time you sell the property is considered a capital gain, and subject to a tax.
 Thus, if your father leaves you stock which he purchased for $5,000 (but valued at $20,000 at his date of death), and you sell it for $20,500 after holding onto it for a year, a capital gains tax will be assessed only on the $500 of post-death gain.
 This, thanks to the benefit of what is referred to in tax parlance as a “stepped-up basis”.